fruit-bat/pico-zxspectrum/src/README-EXTRAS.md

     * Use bit zero of port `0x3ffd` set making a 3 planes going in `Blue`, `Red` then `Green` order with increasing in memory address.
 They are contiguous planes and take 12 kB bytes of the 16 kB block of video memory.
     * Also added an alpha quality beam following bus mode, which places `0xff` or the first colour attribute of pixel data per line.
 This may allow sync on attributes by checking this alternate to floating port.
   * Added many new instructions to the Z80, mainly in the `ED xx` group.
 Although `DF ED` and `FF ED` do an `ex hl, ix/iy` respectively.
+    * `ED 40` to `ED BF` completed and apart from errors should remain fixed in meaning.
+They could be seen as useful for indexing and arithmetic, with a few ZX Spectrum specials covering the screen layout.

 PORT `0x3ffd` Extras control
 =